Up to homotopy algebras with strict units: Miscellanea

-In particular, we have an isomorphism of $\Sigma$-modules,
+In particular, we have an isomorphism of $\Sigma$-modules $(P_+)_\infty = P_\infty \oplus \mk [1]$.

-\begin{proof} For every $P_+$, its truncation $P$ is a $\Lambda$-operad and this structure passes to its minimal model $P_\infty$ (see remark \ref{unitsremainforever}).
+\begin{proof} For every $P_+$, its truncation $P$ is a $\Lambda$-operad. and this structure passes to its minimal model $P_\infty$ (see remark \ref{unitsremainforever}).
 So, we have a unitary extension $(P_\infty)_+$.
-Let's see how this unitary extension agrees with the minimal model of $P_+$.
+Let us see how this unitary extension agrees with the minimal model of $P_+$.
 Indeed, $P_\infty$ is a colimit of principal extensions

 starting with the non-unitary initial operad $I_0$.
 For the same reasons we just remarked about $P_\infty$, all these operads $P_n$ have unitary extensions.
 So we can take the unitary extension of the whole sequence